-The Bongo Rx is currently available in Canada as a non-prescription device.
+Bongo Rx is currently available in several other countries, including Canada, Japan, and Australia.
 This revolutionary sleep apnea therapy device will soon be available in more countries.
-To learn more about the Bongo Rx and where you can get it, contact AirAvant Medical by calling (888) 925-2526 or emailing email@example.com.
+Please contact us to learn more about the availability of Bongo Rx in your country.

 Bongo Rx is fairly intuitive and easy to use since it does not require assembly or disassembly.
 It can even be put on in the pitch dark.
 With any new treatment, it is important to acknowledge that there may be an acclimation period.
 It may take you several days to get used to your Bongo Rx sleep apnea therapy device, especially if you have never tried other options like CPAP.